 Professional Theater Experiences

-Project Success approaches the selection of our theater events thoughtfully and often meticulously, consciously matching the content of shows to the curriculum students are learning through our in-class workshops.
+Project Success approaches the selection of our theater events thoughtfully, consciously matching the content of shows to the curriculum students are learning through our in-class workshops.
 As facilitators discuss themes like decision making and overcoming obstacles with their students, they often use theater to help illustrate and foster discussion in class.
 We put an emphasis on diversity and the cultural relevance of the production, and ensure that students see themselves, and the things going on in their lives, reflected on stage.

 Middle School Musicals